Feolius/telegram-bot-fsm/README.md

 		}
 	}()

+	// Optional command configuration.
-	// Declare bot commands configuration.
-It is optional. commands := make(map[string]fsm.TransitionProvider[Data])
+	commands := make(map[string]fsm.TransitionProvider[Data])
 	commands["start"] = StartCommandHandler{}

-	// Declare FSM state configuration.
-Map key is a state name. configs := make(map[string]fsm.StateHandler[Data])
+	// State configuration.
+Map key is a state's name. configs := make(map[string]fsm.StateHandler[Data])
-	// UndefinedState is a specific state, and it is required to be provided.
-	// And this is the only state we need for this bot. configs[fsm.UndefinedState] = UndefinedStateHandler{}
+	// UndefinedState is the only state we need for this bot and it is required to be provided. configs[fsm.UndefinedState] = UndefinedStateHandler{}

 	botFsm := fsm.NewBotFsm(bot, configs, fsm.WithCommands[Data](commands))